 - estuary mouth cross-sectional surveys

 - training with SIO scientists

-- a firm commitment from the citizen scientists that they will participate regularly in the monitoring activities on an agreed-upon schedule.
+- a firm commitment from the community scientists that they will participate regularly in the monitoring activities on an agreed-upon schedule.